samuelms123/wsk-25-react/README.md

 # React + Vite

-Open [Link to exercise](Open [Link to exercise](https://users.metropolia.fi/~samuelms/WebExercises/routing/) to view it in the browser.) to view it in the browser.
+Open [Link to exercise](https://users.metropolia.fi/~samuelms/WebExercises/hooks/) to view it in the browser.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.